 If this is your first venture into a DIY project, we would recommend using ceramic or porcelain tiles.
 They are the easiest to install because they can be cut using dry manual tile cutters, creating minimal mess.
 The majority of ceramic and porcelain tiles will also not require any sealant.

-A sub floor is needed for tiles if you are not tiling onto a solid concrete floor, you will need to create a subfloor that is stable and waterproof.
+A sub floor is needed for tiles if you are not tiling onto a solid concrete floor and it'll need to be stable and waterproof.
 This can be done easily by installing a cement-based tile backer board.